Clarice Smith Performing Arts Center

 The Clarice Smith Performing Arts Center is a performing arts complex on the campus of the University of Maryland, College Park.
 The 318000 sqft facility, which opened in 2001, houses six performance venues; the UM School of Music; and the UMD School of Theatre, Dance, and Performance Studies.
 It also houses the Michelle Smith Performing Arts Library.
 The center operates under the auspices of the University of Maryland College of Arts and Humanities.

-The Center presents an annual performance season of music, dance and theatre featuring visiting artists and student/faculty artists from the performing arts academic programs.
+The Clarice presents an annual performance season of music, dance and theatre featuring visiting artists and student/faculty artists from the performing arts academic programs.
 In 2014, the venue rebranded itself The Clarice.
 The introduction of this brand was accompanied by a series of mostly-free-of-charge events called the NextNOW Festival near the beginning of the Fall semester.
 The center also rents performance and meeting space to community groups.

 The building is located on the northern side of the University of Maryland campus, off University Boulevard (MD-193) and Stadium Drive in Prince George's County, Maryland.
 It is directly across the street from Capital One Field at Maryland Stadium and the 800-space Stadium Drive parking garage.

 History

 The Clarice Smith Center is named in honor of visual artist Clarice Smith, whose late husband Robert H. Smith (UM ’50) was a major philanthropist who supported projects in culture, business and Jewish life.
 As an alumnus of the University of Maryland, he made major contributions to The Clarice Smith Performing Arts Center and to the Robert H. Smith School of Business.

 The Clarice Smith Performing Arts Center was originally conceived as an academic center for teaching the performing arts, but during the planning stages that mission evolved to include not only presentation of performances by touring artists, but also the creation of programs that focused on the people of Prince George's County, Maryland, where the University of Maryland is located.
-Thus there are now occasionally events organized entirely by outside contractors, for which the Center disclaims responsibility.
+Thus there are now occasionally events organized entirely by outside contractors, for which the Clarice disclaims responsibility.